JackyFWong/dotfiles/README.md

 an application's configuration files.
 For example, `stow i3`.

 # Wallpapers
-I use [Wallhaven](https://alpha.wallhaven.cc/) for my non-anime wallpapers.
-Otherwise, they're from DeviantArt or Reddit.
+I use [Wallhaven](https://wallhaven.cc/) for my non-anime wallpapers.
+Otherwise, they're from DeviantArt, Pixiv, or Reddit.
 I have modified some of the wallpapers.
 All original works belong to their respective owners, so please don't go sharing my modified versions.
-When choosing wallpapers, choose those that have good contrast for daily visibility.
+When choosing wallpapers, choose those that have good contrast for coding visibility.

 # Other
 Currently on the second iteration of ricing.
 My first used KDE Plasma and i3 as the WM.